thedarkcarnage/Admincraft/README.md

 ## Guides command
 Easy way for users to find relevent guides.

+## Piracy/offline mode checks
+The bot can detect offline mode in logs/timings and will let the people in chat know about said items being offline/containing cracked plugins.

 # setup guide
 1) git clone or download this repo
 2) open up command prompt or use linux's Command line and make sure you're in the area where this project is located
 3) you have two choices for this part:
-- ``pip install -r req.txt`` which will install the required Libraries needed to run this project.
+- ``pip install -r requirements.txt`` which will install the required Libraries needed to run this project.
 Good for production
 - ``python -m venv venv``  to go for the virtual enviroment route.
 Good for development
 4) create a .env file and put ``token=Your_discord_bot's_token`` (if you havent got one then generate one [here](https://discord.com/developers)) and ``id=[list_of_your_guild_ids]``